clowdr-app/clowdr-app.github.io/content/resources/accessibility/clowdr-s-committment-to-accessibility.md

 updatedDate: 2021-04-02T07:36:04.000+00:00
 title: Clowdr's committment to accessibility
 slug: accessibility
+description:
-description: Clowdr is committed to accessibility as a core part of our platform.
+  Clowdr is committed to accessibility as a core part of our platform.
   In this page we explain how we deliver on that commitment.
 author: Ed Nutting
+categories:
-category: Accessibility
+  - Accessibility
 ---

 **Clowdr aims to provide a social platform.
 One key element of that is providing a platform that anyone can access.
 Another is making sure everyone feels welcome.
 That's why accessibility and inclusivity are woven into every part of our software.**

 ## **Accessibility**